-- Have her Parent/Guardian come into the registrar's office to obtain and sign a withdrawal form. - Have her counselor sign the withdrawal form. - Return textbooks to teachers and obtain a grade to date of withdrawal. - Return any checked-out materials. - Check with the Attendance Clerk for verification of withdrawal. - Check with the Athletic Director regarding all extracurricular activities and payment of fees owed to the school. - Have the nurse sign the withdrawal slip and give a copy of the student's immunization records to the student/ parent/guardian. - After the student has cleared the above procedures, she/he is to return to the registrar's office for a copy of their transcript.
+- Have the Parent/Guardian come into the registrar's office to obtain and sign a withdrawal form. - Have the counselor sign the withdrawal form. - Return textbooks to teachers and obtain a grade to date of withdrawal. - Return any checked-out materials - Check with the Attendance Clerk for verification of withdrawal. - Check with the Athletic Director regarding all extracurricular activities and payment of fees owed to the school. - Have the nurse sign the withdrawal slip and give a copy of the student's immunization records to the student/parent/guardian. - After the student has cleared the above procedures, she/he is to return to the registrar's office for a copy of their transcript.

-NOTE: A student who has withdrawn for any reason(s) will not be allowed to re-enroll until the beginning of a new semester unless approval has been given by the Middle School Principal.
+NOTE: A student who has withdrawn for any reason(s) will not be allowed to re-enroll until the beginning of a new semester, unless approval has been given by the Middle School Principal.

-J. SUMMER SCHOOL
+SUMMER SCHOOL

-Summer school is offered each year for the purpose of meeting student's academic and credit needs.
-Summer school will be offered for the purposes of academic skills remediation and credit recovery for students entering Grades 10-12.
+Summer school is offered each year for the purpose of meeting student's academic and credit needs (based on available funding).
+Summer school will be offered for the purposes of academic skills remediation.